Last updated on February 17th, 2022 at 10:55 am

 Venice – 5 days

-You still need to spend three days to explore Venice properly if you’ve never been before.
+You still need to spend three days exploring Venice properly if you’ve never been before.
 And even if you have been before, I always find it so wonderful to walk around.
-Use the two day itinerary I had before and takthe last day to visit anything that catches your eyes on my Venice recommendations.
+Use the two-day itinerary I had before and take the last day to visit anything that catches your eyes on my Venice recommendations.
 It’s not a city to be rushed!

 - Treviso – 20 minutes from Venice, it’s a great place to escape from the crowds and admire some more Venetian history and architecture.

 - Padua – another former Venetian city, it has beautiful churches, one of the largest squares in Europe, and the oldest university botanical garden.